Manohar123261/CropMaster/README.md

 # Crop Planner
-It is a Flutter application designed to assist farmers in planning their crops by predicting crop prices based on different markets and crops?
+It is a Flutter application designed to assist farmers in planning their crops by predicting crop prices based on different markets and crops.
 The app includes user authentication via OTP, weather conditions, weather alerts, and a machine learning model hosted on a Flask app through Amazon EC2 instances for dynamic crop price predictions.

 Features
 User Authentication: